 NZOHNA is committed to advancing our specialty practices through the professional development of its members.
 NZOHNA is the hub of information.
 We recognise that education and experience are important components in the ability of OHNs to promote high-quality care, competence and service.
 OHNs require the skills and knowledge to be critical thinkers to solve complex problems and to address strategic risks and opportunities.
-OHNs need to demonstrate advanced leadership, decision-making and decision support skills in diverse operating environments and emergency situations.
+OHNs need to demonstrate advanced leadership, deci sion-making and decision support skills in diverse operating environments and emergency situations.
 More and more, OHNs are called upon as experts in the use of evidence based practices.
+This in

-This involves developing education and evaluation systems to grow and maintain professional competency.
+1 PCBU: Person Conducting a Business or Undertaking.
+Please see the Glossary on p.
+12 for an explanation. volves developing education and evaluation systems to grow and maintain professional competency.
 Education is a core capability of this strategy.